Medical Delta Living Lab 'Blended rehabilitation'

 • working differently (hybrid) while maintaining or improving job satisfaction of healthcare professionals;

-• increased ownership of older rehabilitants with complex recovery problems;
+• increased ownership of rehabilitants with complex recovery problems;

 • improved outcomes of rehabilitation on functioning, quality of life and social participation;